WHAT TO EXPECT WHEN USING A KITCHEN DESIGNER

 More than just moving appliances around and replacing countertops, a kitchen designer can help you coordinate the overall appearance of the space by bringing many different elements together.
 They can offer valuable advice, from floor plans to cabinets and walls, to ensure your kitchen design meets your ergonomic requirements – after all, a great kitchen is more than just looks, it is also about functionality, efficiency and a fun place to work in.

 As the end user of the space, there are some important factors a kitchen designer will need from YOU before they can start the process.
 Just as you wouldn’t go shopping for a new car without first doing some research on make, model, functionality and price; it’s important to put some thought into your budget, ideal layout, required appliances and any other ‘must-haves’ for your new kitchen – this will help the designer suggest the right options in materials and create a base to get to work on developing the kitchen of your dreams.

-We also understand that the average person may know the first thing about how much a custom kitchen will cost, so coming armed with an idea of what you are looking for will further help the designer to provide you with more accurate ballpark numbers during these initial stages – x for cabinetry, y for appliances and z for accessories.
+We also understand that the average person may know the first thing about how much a custom kitchen will cost, so come armed with an idea of what you are looking for will further help the designer to provide you with more accurate ballpark numbers during these initial stages – x for cabinetry, y for appliances and z for accessories.

 Next is for you both to take a look at the space you will be working with.
-If you are building a new home, it may be more clear cut with a blank canvas to start from.
-However if you are renovating, it can become a little more complex and you may have to think through the possibilities.
+If you are building a new home, it may be more clear-cut with a blank canvas to start from.
+However, if you are renovating, it can become a little more complex and you may have to think through the possibilities.